saibrvitm/ToDo-List-App/README.md

 ## Usage Instructions
 1. **Adding a Task**
    - Enter a task name and description in the respective fields.
+   - Choose a specific day of the week from the task list.
    - Click the "Add Task" button to save the task to the list.

 2. **Editing a Task**